dairycultist/peanutbutter-vanilla-plus/README.md

 - Mobs now guaranteed to drop at least 1 of their item

 ### Planned?
 (Literally all my ideas good or bad)
+- Quicksilver
+  - The ore has streaks in it like nether quartz
+  - Fastest tool, but has mid-range durability and mining level of wood
 - Hematite lance
   - hi dmg + reach
   - hematite top right, two sticks diagonal, and two golden feathers by the hematite